groegercesg/QueryBridge/README.md

 ```bash
 psql -V
 ```

+If this version is not Postgres 14.X, please install Postgres 14

 Now we can create the table, use the same name as specified in your _database\_connection.json_ file.
 First enter the postgres shell, then create the database.